aicostmanager/aicostmanager-python/docs/usage.md

 The `/configs` endpoint returns an `ETag` header.
 Send this value back in `If-None-Match` to avoid downloading configuration when nothing has changed.

+If the ETag is unchanged, the SDK automatically queries the `/triggered-limits` endpoint so that any newly triggered usage limits are still persisted to `AICM.INI`.

 # using CostManager with automatic delivery
 from aicostmanager import CostManager